econPreference/TermStructureModels.jl/docs/src/estimation.md

 !!! note "Handling Non-Stationary Data"

-    When using non-stationary data, the eigenvalues of the VAR system exceeding `threshold` are discarded.
+    The optional input `eigenvalue` is designed to discard posterior samples with eigenvalues of the VAR system exceeding the specified threshold.
 Traditionally, we use a stationary VAR, so the default threshold is set to `1`.
 However, for non-stationary VAR models, it may be necessary to allow for a slightly higher threshold.
 In such cases, you can set `threshold` to a value greater than `1`, such as `1.05`.

 ## Diagnostics for MCMC